What is a Sound Bath?

 How Does a Sound Bath Work?

-Sound therapy is based on the principles of sacred geometry and quantum physics.
-Sound baths use sound waves to naturally cleanse, harmonize, and recharge your energy.
-Like acupuncture uses needles and reiki uses hands, sound therapy uses frequency and vibration to clear energy and restore flow.
-As sound waves wash over you, they provide a stable frequency for brain waves to synchronize and entrain with the coherent vibration.
-As a result, you down-shift from beta (normal waking) to alpha (relaxed), theta (meditative), and delta (sleep) brain wave states where deep healing occurs.
-Different frequencies affect different emotions, chakras, organs, and dis-ease, which is why most people feel refreshed after sound therapy.
+Sound therapy, grounded in sacred geometry and quantum physics, harnesses sound waves to cleanse, harmonize, and recharge your energy.
+Similar to acupuncture’s use of needles and reiki’s use of hands, sound therapy uses frequency and vibration to restore energy flow.
+As soothing sound waves wash over you, they provide a stable frequency that encourages your brain waves to synchronize and entrain with this coherent vibration.

 Benefits of Sound Baths

 Why attend a sound bath?
 In a world of constant noise, stimulations, and distractions, sound waves help you relax, reset, and restore wholeness.
 Sound therapy is an ancient practice used worldwide for thousands of years to promote relaxation, spiritual connection, and well-being.
-Combined with loving intentions to harmonize your energy, sound waves are potent for reducing stress, improving mood, increasing energy, relieving pain, and many more benefits.
+Combined with loving intentions, sound waves are potent for reducing stress, improving mood, increasing energy, relieving pain, and many more benefits.

 4 BIG Sound Bath Benefits